Mission Foods

 What type of vehicle do I need?

 There is no vehicle included in the purchase.
 Common delivery vehicles used for this type of business are step vans, box trucks and cargo trailers.
-When considering purchasing a truck, Routes For Sale recommends MAG Trucks.
+If you are considering purchasing, leasing or financing a vehicle you can review additional information here.

 What is the Gross vs the Net income?